slevithan/oniguruma-to-es/README.md

 Oniguruma-To-ES focuses on being lightweight to make it better for use in browsers.
 This is partly achieved by not including heavyweight Unicode character data, which imposes a few minor/rare restrictions:

-- Character class intersection and nested negated character classes are unsupported with target `ES2018`.
+- Character class intersection and some uses of nested, negated character classes are unsupported with target `ES2018`.
 Use target `ES2024` (supported by Node.js 20 and 2023-era browsers) or later if you need support for these features.
 - With targets before `ES2025`, a handful of Unicode properties that target a specific character case (ex: `\p{Lower}`) can't be used case-insensitively in patterns that contain other characters with a specific case that are used case-sensitively.
   - In other words, almost every usage is fine, including `A\p{Lower}`, `(?i)A\p{Lower}`, `(?i:A)\p{Lower}`, `(?i)A(?-i)\p{Lower}`, and `\w(?i)\p{Lower}`, but not `A(?i)\p{Lower}`.
   - Using these properties case-insensitively is basically never done intentionally, so you're unlikely to encounter this error unless it's catching a mistake.